STOTAN FALLS CLOSED FOR 2019

-It was recently announced in late May that land owner 3L Developments has decided to remove all tolls and fees and to once again open Stotan Falls back up to the public.
-More Info Here
+It was recently announced in late May 2018 that land owner 3L Developments has decided to remove all tolls and fees and to once again open Stotan Falls back up to the public.
+More Info Here.
+Since then, the popular swimming hole has once again been closed.
+As of January 2019, access to the river at Stotan Falls is closed to the public until further notice.

 Since last year 3L Developments had been charging cars $2 and trucks $5 to pass through the toll booth.
 In addition fees were being charged for individuals to access the popular swimming hole.